Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 Recruiting children for prostitution.

-Possession, distribution, or monetisation of CSA material.
+Possession, distribution, or monetization of CSA material.

 2. No Expiry Date for Justice